China’s Urban Christians: A Light That Cannot Be Hidden

 Chapter 2: The Context for Change

-“No other nation has urbanized as rapidly – or on such a large scale – as China.”
-(6) In the space of 30 years, China has seen the kinds of transformation that took, for example, 100 years in Britain.
-In the process, the greatest human migration in history has brought more than 500 million people into cities, some of them huge.
+“No other nation has urbanized as rapidly – or on such a large scale – as China” (6).
+In the space of 30 years, China has seen the kinds of transformation that took, for example, 100 years in Britain.
+In the process, the greatest human migration in history has brought more than 500 million people into cities, some of these cities of enormous proportions.

 Higher education has mushroomed, with millions more graduating from colleges and remaining in cities to pursue better jobs.
 The formerly tight-knit traditional Chinese family has changed beyond recognition, with most having only one child, and many family members living hundreds of miles from each other.
 An urban middle class has emerged, bringing millions more consumers into the market, along with a “consumer mentality” that extends even to the church.
 China’s megacities have become “gateways to the world,” as international businesses seek to enter the huge China market, Chinese students flood high schools and colleges in the West, and Chinese money is transforming national economies from America to Africa to Europe.